List of Altair: A Record of Battles characters: Cuore di Rumeliana and South Rumeliana

 Blanca is a 21-year-old (19 at the start of the series) citizen from Campana and the spy for Zağanos's spy network who is stationed in the city.
-After Campana's destruction, Blanca travels to the Türkiye stratocracy and provides help to refugees from other cities on the way.
-After meeting Vasco, she takes him to Türkiye to meet with Zağanos and continues to perform tasks on Zağanos's behalf.
+After Campana's destruction, Blanca travels to the Turkey stratocracy and provides help to refugees from other cities on the way.
+After meeting Vasco, she takes him to Turkey to meet with Zağanos and continues to perform tasks on Zağanos's behalf.

 Urado Kingdom

 The Urado Kingdom is located in the most northern region of West Rumeliana and is made of rocky mountains and plateaus.
 Urado has a severe isolationist and neutrality policy.
 Due to the rocky terrain, cold climate, and few resources, Urado is a poverty-stricken country and many of its citizens die from starvation or the cold.
 However, Urado has a strong lancer regiment and keeps up-to-date with outside affairs due to cabinet ministers being assigned to different nations in order to gather information.
 By the time Mahmut arrives at Urado, the country's lifespan has been exhausted, but Mahmut discovers that it has an abundance of fossilized bird feces, which makes good fertilizer, on a coastline.
 He convinces Urado's king to begin to trade fertilizer with eastern Rumeliana countries to revitalize the country and forego their isolationist policy for the first time.